 Absolute names are specified by a period (.) followed by a tower letter and outlet number.
-The tower letter for the Switched Cabinet Distribution Unit is A and the tower letter for the optional Expansion Module is B.
+The tower letter for the PT45 unit is A and the tower letter for the optional Expansion Module is B.

 Models with Multiple Power Infeeds